1939 – 2012

 Marvellously Maeve

-In 2021, Dalkey Castle launched a new guided walk, Marvellously Maeve, which focuses on Maeve and her Dalkey connections.
-Led by Rita Biggs, it has stories, anecdotes and local insider knowledge.
-The walk begins in the Writers Gallery and follows outside to the Courtyard where the Gordon Snell rose flowers in season.
-Listen to Maeve’s words at the finish in the Maeve Binchy Memorial Garden at Dalkey Library where there is a mosaic to her memory.
+Join us!
+The walk begins in the Writers Gallery and follows outside to the Courtyard where the ‘Gordon Snell Rose’ flowers in season.
+Listen to Maeve’s words at the finish, in the Maeve Binchy Memorial Garden at Dalkey Library.
+There is a mosaic bench there in her memory.

 CONTACT US